 Try These Quick Breads

 Baking bread is notorious for being a long, tedious process.
 However, there is a bread subcategory known as quick bread that uses leavening agents aside from yeast, making the process of baking it much simpler.
 These breads usually incorporate a fruit or vegetable in place of yeast or eggs, and the possibilities are endless.
-For your next baking & pastry arts project, try one of these quick breads and don’t forget to check out our artisan and quick breads course!
+For your next baking & pastry arts project, try one of these quick breads and don’t forget to check out our artisan and quick breads online classes!

 Banana Oatmeal Bread: Banana bread is the king of all quick breads.
 This recipe puts a little spin on the classic recipe, incorporating rolled oats into the mix, which makes it an ideal breakfast.
 Try topping a toasted slice of this bread with strawberry jam or cream cheese.